URI:

 mestizo middle aged woman who did not approve that I was

-asked my Argentinian teacher who was clearly Mesitza what
+my Argentinian teacher who was clearly Mesitza what happened to

-happened to Native and Black population of the country.
-She
+Native and Black population of the country.
+She totally ignored

-totally ignored my question, even though her specialty was
+my question, even though her specialty was familial and

 realised how " normalised" racism is to the point where people